Best Homemade Lasagna Recipe

 - Add the crushed tomatoes, tomato paste, tomato sauce, and water, and stir everything together.

 - Add sugar, basil, fennel seeds (if using), Italian seasoning, 2 teaspoons salt, pepper, and 2 Tablespoons parsley, and stir to combine.

 - Simmer, covered, for at least 1½ hours, stirring occasionally.
 I usually try to simmer for as long as possible.

 - If using regular lasagna noodles, cook according to package instructions and drain.

-- In a bowl, combine ricotta cheese, egg, remaining parsley, and ½ teaspoon salt.
+- In a bowl, stir together ricotta cheese, egg, remaining parsley, and ½ teaspoon salt.

 - Preheat oven to 375°F.

-- Repeat layers, and top with remaining mozzarella and Parmesan cheese.
+- Top with another 1 1/2 cups sauce and the remaining mozzarella and Parmesan cheese.